Bull Riders Only: Organization

 The BRO headquarters were established in Englewood, Colorado.
 After BRO started up, most of the bull riders continued to compete in both BRO and the PRCA.
 Once the PBR had also been founded in 1992, its headquarters were in nearby Colorado Springs, Colorado.
 The PBR had its first competitive season in 1994, in which they held eight regular-season events plus a finals event, and disbursed $250,000 in prize money.
 Like the PRCA, the PBR hosted its finals in Las Vegas, Nevada.
 However, unlike the PRCA's National Finals Rodeo, which was held at the Thomas and Mack Center, the PBR's finals event was held in the MGM Grand Garden Arena.
 The PBR had quite successful sponsorship, allowing it to compete with BRO.
 In 1995, the PBR expanded to 12 major league events, plus a series of several minor league events.
 They hired Randy Bernard to serve as CEO.
 By 1997, both BRO and the PBR were holding approximately two dozen televised events each.
 However, the PBR paid out more money for all of its regular season events than BRO did for its one and two-day events.
-By the end of its 1997-98 regular season, BRO went out of business.
+By the tail end of its 1997-98 regular season, BRO went out of business.
 This business with these two organizations and their tours also had an effect on the PRCA; the bull riding in that organization was greatly diminished.
 Bull riders in the PRCA reduced their riding to just enough to try to make the lucrative National Finals Rodeo.
 On the other hand, the PBR tour, requiring its top riders to compete in all of its major league events, was considered a better choice financially and physically.

 In August 1993, the Bull Riders Only tour stopped at the Delta Center in Salt Lake City, Utah.
 To date that year, Hedeman was first in the world standings, with $20,275 earned.
 Jim Sharp was in second place with $14,000 in earnings.
 In 1993, BRO paid out a total $286,000 in prize money.
 The championship finished on November 20 in Long Beach, California, paying out $50,000.
 Bull rider Richard Rule spent over 15 years traveling the country to ride bulls in the PRCA and BRO.
 He ranked in the top 25 riders persistently and was highly regarded by his fellow competitors.
 His top accomplishment was capturing the Mountain States Circuit Bull Riding Championship in 1985.